 - Boat owners are at all times entirely and solely responsible for the safety of their vessel and crew.

-- It is entirely each boat owner’s decision to attend a cruise and to join or depart the cruise at any time.
+- Participation in a cruise is voluntary.
+It is entirely each boat owner’s decision to attend a cruise and to join or depart the cruise at any time.
 Boat owners are advised not to join a cruise if they feel that their boat or crew is not competent to handle the prevailing or forecasted conditions.

 - Boat owners should individually log on to Marine Rescue when cruising offshore.
 The use of the MR app is recommended to ease this procedure.

 - Boat owners should monitor VHF channels 16 and 77 for messages during cruises and be aware that the club and division call sign is ROMOSA.

 - PFDs must be worn when alone in dinghies, and PFDs and torches are compulsory in dinghies at night.

 - When visiting host vessels at night, visitors are to advise the host vessel that they have returned safely to their vessels.Deploy boarding ladders at night.

 We recommend that you print a copy and keep it on board for ready reference.

 If you have any concerns please contact Bob Aird, Cruise Captain, or Bob Vine, Safety Officer.